Butternut Squash Black Bean Enchilada Casserole

 - 6 tortillas, cut into 1inch thick strips

 - 1 1/2 cups Monterey Jack or cheddar cheese

 - 3 scallions, chopped

 - sour cream, to serve

-- Heat the olive oil over medium high heat in a large skillet.
-Add the onions jalapeños and cooke for 4-5 minutes until the onions become translucent, add the garlic and continue to cook for an additional 1 -2 minutes.
-Add the cubed butternut squash, salsa, cilantro, chili powder, cumin, coriander, water, and season with salt and pepper to taste.
+- Heat the olive oil over medium-high heat in a large skillet.
+Add the onions jalapeños and cook for 4-5 minutes until the onions become translucent, add the garlic and continue to cook for an additional 1 -2 minutes.
+Add the cubed butternut squash, salsa, cilantro, chili powder, cumin, coriander, 1/4 cup water, and season with salt and pepper to taste.
 Cover and let cook over medium-low heat for about 25-30 minutes or until the squash is tender.
 Add the black beans and stir to combine.

 - Position a rack in the center of the oven and preheat the oven to 400 degrees F.